 Child marriage denies girls the right to choose whom and when to marry – one of life’s most important decisions.
-Choosing one's partner is an adult decision, one that should be made freely and without fear or coercion.
+Choosing one's partner is a major decision, one that should be made freely and without fear or coercion.
 On this, virtually all countries agree.

 Impact on a girl’s health, future and family

 Girls who are married may also be exposed to sexually transmitted infections, including HIV.
 When girls marry, they are often forced to drop out of school so they can assume household responsibilities.
 This is a denial of their right to an education.
-Early marriage also limits their opportunities, including future employment prospects, and has long-term effects on their families.
 Girls who leave school have worse health and economic outcomes than those who stay in school, and eventually their children fare worse as well.

 Factors contributing to child marriage

 Child marriage is the toxic product of poverty and gender inequality.
-Girls in child marriages also tend to be less educated and to live in rural areas.
+Girls in child marriages tend to be less educated, and they are more likely to live in rural areas.
 Many impoverished parents believe that marriage will secure their daughters’ future by ensuring that another family will be responsible for their care.
 This is also true in humanitarian crises, when many parents fear they will be unable to protect or care for their daughters.
 Some mistakenly believe marriage will protect their daughters from sexual violence, which is often exacerbated in times of crisis.

 Some parents see their daughters as burdens or commodities.
 Dowries complicate the issue: In places where the bride’s family pays a dowry to the groom’s family, younger brides typically command smaller dowries, creating an incentive for parents to marry their daughters off early.
 In places where the groom’s family pays a bride price, parents in difficult circumstances may marry off their daughters as a source of income.